Ace-of-Heartz/Warehouse-Simulator/README.md

 ### How to use:
 1. Use the above links to download the build that's needed.
 2. Place the files in your chosen path.
-3. Run the executable file.
+3. Run the exectutable file.